frkn2076/GOSAMPLE/README.md

 <br>

+**PS:**
-**PS:** Exported Postman document is attached to root folder of project.
+* Exported Postman document is attached to root folder of project.
+* Also deployed services are open for a while like Register Post service: http://37.148.212.195:5000/account/register
 <br>